South Carolina Gamecocks football under Steve Spurrier: South Carolina

 Interim head coach Shawn Elliott, carrying Spurrier's visor onto the field, won his debut game, beating Vanderbilt.
 However, the Gamecocks then lost the last five games of the season.
 It was the longest losing streak since the end of Spurrier's 2007 season, and included a loss to The Citadel, the program's first loss to an FCS program since 1990.
 The 2015 team finished with a 3–9 record, with two wins and four losses coming under Spurrier, and one win and five losses coming under Elliott.
 It was South Carolina's first losing season since 2003 and worst record since 1999.

 Elliott was not kept as head coach, and South Carolina instead hired Auburn defensive coordinator Will Muschamp as its new head coach in December 2015.
 In Muschamp's first three seasons, the Gamecocks attended a bowl game each year and broke the record for most wins in the first three seasons by a Gamecock head coach.
 The 2017 team posted nine wins.
 However, by his fifth season in 2020, Muschamp was 28–30, with three wins over ranked teams and none over Clemson, and he was fired.
 Mike Bobo subsequently took over as interim head coach, and lost the last three games of the season.

 Bobo was not kept as head coach, and South Carolina instead hired Spurrier's former assistant Shane Beamer as its new head coach in December 2020.
 He remains their current head coach.
 Beamer broke Spurrier's record for most wins in the first four seasons by a Gamecock head coach, and he has the second most top-ten wins in program history, behind only Spurrier.
 He has also won SEC Coach of the Year.
-In 2022, after defeating back-to-back top-ten teams for the first time ever, South Carolina finished the season ranked for the first time since Spurrier's resignation.
+In 2022, after defeating back-to-back top-ten teams for the first time ever, South Carolina finished the season ranked for the first time since Spurrier's tenure.
 In 2024, the Gamecocks posted nine wins, including four over ranked teams, a school record.